2019 WWE Draft: Aftermath

-Following the draft, Drake Maverick announced that although he had been drafted to SmackDown, he would still be serving as the General Manager of the 205 Live brand; however, he stepped down from the position in April 2020 to return to in-ring competition.
-NXT General Manager William Regal was announced to take over the managerial duties of 205 Live in addition to NXT; Maverick was also moved to NXT in the process.
+Following the draft, Drake Maverick announced that although he had been drafted to SmackDown, he would still be serving as the general manager of the 205 Live brand; however, he stepped down from the position in April 2020 to return to in-ring competition.
+NXT general manager William Regal was announced to take over the managerial duties of 205 Live in addition to NXT; Maverick was also moved to NXT in the process.
 Maverick, however, was then released from his WWE contract due to a cost-cutting measure but signed a new contract after competing in the interim NXT Cruiserweight Championship tournament.
-Just after the draft, Shorty Gable's ringname was shortened to Shorty G, while just before Survivor Series, Ali returned to using his previous ringname of Mustafa Ali.
+Just after the draft, Shorty Gable's ring name was shortened to Shorty G, while just before Survivor Series, Ali returned to using his previous ring name of Mustafa Ali.
 On December 8, WWE announced the releases of free agents The Ascension (Konnor and Viktor), who had been inactive for several months, Raw wrestler Sin Cara, and SmackDown wrestler Luke Harper.
 Cara had requested his release in November, while Harper had requested his back in April, but was denied at that time.
 Free agent Matt Hardy returned to Raw in late November, but was then quietly moved to SmackDown in early January for unexplained reasons before being moved back to Raw later that same month.
 Hardy then allowed his contract to expire in March due to creative differences.
 In April 2020, as a result of the COVID-19 pandemic, WWE released several talent due to budget cuts as a result of the pandemic.
 These included WWE Hall of Famer Kurt Angle, Rusev, the aforementioned Drake Maverick, Zack Ryder, Curt Hawkins, Karl Anderson, Luke Gallows, Heath Slater, Eric Young, Rowan, Sarah Logan, No Way Jose, Mike Chioda, Mike Kanellis, Maria Kanellis, EC3, Aiden English, Lio Rush, The Colóns (Primo and Epico), Curtis Axel, and Cain Velasquez, as well as many other behind-the-scenes employees.

 Brand-to-Brand Invitation

-In May 2020, WWE initiated the Brand-to-Brand Invitation, in which wrestlers are allowed to appear and wrestle on an opposing brand "four times a year", or once every quarter (this excludes an appearance to setup the match, as seen with the respective Raw and SmackDown tag team champions to set up their interbrand match for the September 14, 2020 episode of Raw).
+In May 2020, WWE initiated the Brand-to-Brand Invitation, in which wrestlers are allowed to appear and wrestle on an opposing brand "four times a year", or once every quarter (this excludes an appearance to set up the match, as seen with the respective Raw and SmackDown tag team champions to set up their interbrand match for the September 14, 2020, episode of Raw).
 Although somewhat similar to the abolished Wild Card Rule, the rules of the Brand-to-Brand Invitation have been followed more strictly.